APikielny/Final-Project-Tanks/functional.md

 Your specification should include the following types of information:

-A title.
-Replace the title at the beginning of this document.
 Summary or introduction.
 In general, in a few lines or less, what is your program about or what is it about?
 How does the user access your program?
 Is it shared via http://runpython.com?
 Is a web site?
 Embedded in a single board computer?
 If there are graphics screens involved, describe every screen that the user will experience: what is it for?
 What did the user have to do to get there and how does she move on to the next?